Green Cards Through Marriage

 The U.S. citizen starts the process by submitting a form I-130 visa petition on behalf of their foreign-born spouse.
 If the spouse entered the U.S. lawfully, he/she can file for adjustment of status (I-485 packet) without having to leave the U.S. Generally, the spouse receives an Employment Authorization Document (EAD) within 90 days, and may also be eligible for an Advance Parole document to travel abroad.

-If the foreign-born spouse entered the U.S. without inspection, he/she may have to apply for a green card abroad.
-They may, however, be eligible to apply for a provisonal waiver in the United States.
+If the foreign-born spouse entered the U.S. without inspection, he/she may have to apply for a green card through marriage in his home country.
+He may, however, be eligible to apply for a provisonal waiver in the United States.

-To obtain a green card, your marriage must be bona fide.
+To obtain a green card through marriage, your marriage must be bona fide.
 This is a lot easier to prove if there is a wedding reception where the U.S. citizen spouse’s parents and relatives are present, where the couple has joint property and files joint income tax returns and especially if the couple has a child together.

 If the marriage is less than two years old when the green card is granted, it will have a two-year time limit.
 The couple must submit form I-751 during the 90-day prior before the expiration of the green card in order for the foreign-born spouse to obtain a ten-year green card.
 If the couple divorces before the end of the two-year period, the foreign-born spouse must use form I-751 to apply for a “good faith marriage waiver” of the joint petition requirement.